 Writing a press release might seem a little old-school, and you might think it’s only appropriate for a special class or event.
 It’s the social media age; who needs a press release?

 Well, there are a few reasons why you should think about writing one or more press releases.

 – Press releases incorporate Google alert pickups through keyword entries, which are good for SEO.

 – Publishing content in as many places as possible naturally helps to grow awareness

 – A well-written press release can spread like wildfire.

-– They’re highly cost-effective when you consider readership on some press release websites and RSS feeds.
+– They’re highly cost-effective when considering readership on some press release websites and RSS feeds.

 9. Look into Strategic Sponsorship Opportunities

 Partnering up with a sponsor for your event tends to be an option open only to bigger, well-known brands.
-In this case, the sponsor understands that your event is going to be big and want’s to associate their brand with it.
+In this case, the sponsor understands that your event will be big and wants to associate their brand with it.

 10. Run Useful Newsletter Campaigns

-Nicely worded, personalised emails about the event can be to a lot to spread awareness.
-Starting from the inception of the event to days leading up to it, send out regular emails to keep your base informed, engaged and interested.
+Nicely worded, personalised emails about the event can be used a lot to spread awareness.
+From the event’s inception to the days leading up to it, send out regular emails to keep your base informed, engaged and interested.

 The challenge really comes down to putting together a subscriber list that you can send newsletters to ethically.
 This can be tricky and naturally takes time.
 If your client is an established business or organisation, they may have compiled a list that you can utilise.